dustinpfister/blog_posts/_posts/threejs-camera.md

 ## 3 - Orthographic camera

-Another option when it comes to cameras that I might actually use in a project is the [orthographic camera](/2018/05/17/threejs-camera-orthographic/).
+Another option when it comes to cameras that I might actually use in a project is the [orthographic camera](/2018/05/17/threejs-camera-orthographic/). this type of camera is more in tune with how objects actually exist in 3d space rather than how they look with the human eye when it comes to perspective.

 ## 4 - Basic move camera example